manuelsinn/blog/content/posts/evolution-pw.md

 ## Code
-You can find the code [here](https://github.com/manuelsinn/genetic-pw-algorithm "Code on Github").
+You can find the Java code [here](https://github.com/manuelsinn/genetic-pw-algorithm "Code on Github").